TGiulio/ipse/README.md

 ![game](https://i.ibb.co/W5JnyY5/ipse-game-small.png)

 ## Dependencies
 The backend is written in Node.js and uses Express 4.17 with a body-parser middleware.
 The database is MongoDB and in the application I use mongodb@3.5.5.
 The frontend is made using Marko@4.19 just because it was the fastest framework I was able to learn.
 I tried to use React and Vue but I couldn't do what I needed, with Marko.js it was relatively easy (I also have a friend named Marko so... :D).
-The application uses random@2.2 for the cards drawing and uuid@7.0 for generating the IDs of the players.
+The application uses random@2.2 for the cards drawing and uuid@7.0 for the IDs of the players.

 ## Building and deployment